Suspension Install & Review: Hellwig LP-35 Helper Spring

 I Thought It Was Time For A Suspension Upgrade

 After a bit of research, I decided upon the Hellwig Lp-35 Heavy Duty Leaf Kit.
-This kit costs $203-$245 on Amazon, which I thought was a reasonable price for what I was getting.
+This kit costs $203-$245 on eBay, which I thought was a reasonable price for what I was getting.
 The kit consists of a four-leaf spring pack that offers a progressive rate of up to 3500 lbs.

 The only downside to the purchase of these helper springs was the additional cost of the hardware kit ($104.84).